react-native-camera/react-native-camera/README.md

 5. In XCode, in the project navigator, select your project.
 Add `libRNCamera.a` to your project's `Build Phases` ➜ `Link Binary With Libraries`
 6. Click `RNCamera.xcodeproj` in the project navigator and go the `Build Settings` tab.
 Make sure 'All' is toggled on (instead of 'Basic').
 In the `Search Paths` section, look for `Header Search Paths` and make sure it contains both `$(SRCROOT)/../../react-native/React` and `$(SRCROOT)/../../../React` - mark both as `recursive`.

-##### Face Detection or Text Recognition Steps
+##### Face Detection/Text Recognition/BarCode(using MLKit) Steps

-Face Detection/Text Recognition are optional on iOS.
-If you want them, you are going to use CocoaPods path and set-up Firebase project for your app (detailed steps below).
+Face Detection/Text Recognition/BarCode(using MLKit) are optional on iOS.
+If you want them, you will need to use CocoaPods path and set-up Firebase project for your app (detailed steps below).

 _Note:_ Installing react-native-firebase package is NOT necessary.